jepusto/SingleCaseES/README.md

 install it, you will first need to [install R](http://cran.r-project.org/) and [RStudio](http://www.rstudio.com/products/rstudio/download/).
-Both of these programs are freely availble.
+Both of these programs are freely available.
 Once you have these programs installed, run the following commands at the RStudio console prompt:

 ``` r